-Occupational Safety and Health Administration (OSHA), are implementing new safety and health regulations to decrease the number of accidents and occupational diseases.
-Stricter controls, higher breach fines and better guidance aim for improved working conditions and fewer accidents each year.
+Occupational Safety and Health Administration (OSHA) implement regulations in decreasing accidents and diseases.
+Stricter controls, higher breach fines and better guidance improve working conditions.

-Often overlooked are illnesses caused by exposure to dangerous substances at work.
-Some chemicals, like asbestos, are commonly known for causing cancer and therefore require special handling and labelling.
-Asbestos has now been banned in the EU, after years of not knowing its deadly consequences.
+Some chemicals, including asbestos, can cause cancer.
+As a result, they require special handling and labelling.
+Asbestos is now banned in the EU, after years of unawareness surrounding its deadly consequences.

-Other apparently harmless substances, like paint, ink, glue, detergent or beauty products can cause diseases, too.
-Handling wet substances for a long time can lead to dermatitis and fungus infections.
-This includes products, such as flowers, fruits and vegetables or bulbs.
-Welders, quarry workers or woodworkers are exposed to fume-laden air which can trigger lung diseases.
+Welders, quarry workers or woodworkers' exposure to fume-laden air triggers lung diseases.
 Wet cement can lead to chemical burns.
-Long-time exposure to pesticides increases the risk of developing leukaemia - the list is long.
+Long-time exposure to pesticides increases the risk of developing leukaemia ... the list is long.

-OSHA has made efforts in the past to ban substances, like silica, that have been causing lung cancer to workers for decades now.
-However, such efforts are sparse and time-consuming as it often takes many years for a new regulation to come into place.
+OSHA attempted to ban substances causing lung cancer for decades.
+However, these efforts are sparse and time-consuming.
+It often takes many years for a new regulation to enforce.

-The campaign is meant to run two years and will issue certificates and good practice awards for firms who want to get involved.
+The campaign will run until the end of 2019 and will issue certificates for the firms involved.

 A company’s responsibility

 Managers should encourage their workers in creating a sustainable, healthy work life.
-That includes regular training, extensive education and providing resources and help at any time needed.
-Workers should feel sure of how to handle any situation they might encounter during their day.
+That includes regular training and extensive education on dangerous chemicals.

-Having an extensive chemical safety exposure plan in place is very important when working with dangerous substances.
-An essential step is to measure the concentration of substances in the air to find out whether exposures are below the workplace limits.
-In the UK, the COSHH (Control of Substances Hazardous to Health) can help setting up an exposure plan.
+An extensive chemical safety exposure plan is important when working with dangerous substances.
+Measuring the concentration of substances in the air is essential.
+In the UK, the COSHH (Control of Substances Hazardous to Health) helps set up exposure plans.

-Still, sticking to official guidelines and classifications is not enough when it comes to toxic chemicals.
-Such guidelines are not extensive and often only cover the most dangerous substances.
+On the other hand, sticking to official guidelines and classifications on toxic chemicals is not enough.
+Guidelines are not extensive and often only cover the most dangerous substances.

 How to take action

-The chemicals industry will try to keep as many products on the market as possible.
-It is important that those directly exposed to dangerous substances start taking the initiative when it comes to protecting their health.
+Health and safety is the priority.
+The chemical industry want as many products on the market as possible.
+Those directly exposed to dangerous substances must take the initiative when protecting their health.

-Don’t blindly accept anything your company tells you to do.
-Research is important when it comes to any kind of working conditions, whether it is working in front of the computer or at a construction site.
-Your wellbeing is more important than carrying work out fast.
-Deadlines can create unnecessary stress in situations where safety should be the number one priority.
+Don’t blindly accept company recommendations.
+Research working conditions, whether you're in front of the computer or at a construction site.
+Well-being is more important than completing work quickly.